One of the easiest ways to monetize your blog is to use affiliate links.

 The following are the rates:

-It’s worth noting that you don’t have to link directly to Amazon’s Baby Registry (or any other site) to earn the prize.
+You don’t have to link directly to Amazon’s Baby Registry (or any other site) to earn the prize.
 The reader only needs to sign up by clicking on one of your affiliate links.

 How to Get Started as an Amazon Affiliate